 The night of my deliverance, where I was going to be “healed” from homosexuality, I honestly don’t remember what I was feeling.
 Hopefulness perhaps?
 I do know that when I left and returned home, I believed 100% that I had in fact been healed, and I was no longer gay.

 Over the next few years I was busy being a single mom, homeschooling my two kids, getting heavily involved in church and more or less happily living life.
 But eventually I started to realize that my kids would one day be gone from home and I might want to be with someone rather than live out the rest of my life alone.
 The thought of having more kids also intrigued me, so I decided to start dating men again.

 When I was 33 I met a man who was a good fit for what I thought I was looking for.
 At this point I still had total faith in the fact that I had been “healed” and that I was no longer gay.
 I got remarried and in 3 years had 3 more kids.
 Another year later I had a miscarriage which I believe was a catalyst in my finally choosing to live an authentic life.

 The summer that I turned 38 life was again starting to unravel.
 My then 16 year old daughter and I came out to each other.
 We had numerous conversations leading up to this, so neither one of us was overly shocked by the other one’s revelation.

-A year later my second marriage was over, I was once again facing life as a single parent but this time choosing to live an openly authentic life.
+A year later my second marriage was over.
+I was once again facing life as a single parent.
+This time choosing to live an openly authentic life.

 So here I am, 40 years old, 15 years after coming out, finally living, loving and being true to myself.